speedment/speedment-doc/pages/stream_fundamentals.md

         .sorted()                        // Sorts the remaining Strings in natural order .collect(Collectors.toList());   // Collects the remaining sorted Strings in a List
 ```
 First, we create an initial `List` called `names` with all the name candidates we have.
-The names are in no particular order and the `List` is only used as a source for a `Stream` in the example.
+The names are in no particular order and the `List` is only used as a source for a `Stream` later in the example.

 Then we create a `Stream` using the statement `names.stream()`.
 Note that nothing happens with the `Stream` at this point.
 We just have a stream that we can use to further build our "recipe" around.
 Now that we have a `Stream`, we add a `filter` that only lets through Strings that are longer than 2 characters.
 Again, the `Stream` is not started, we have just said that *when* the `Stream` starts, we want to filter the Strings.
 Next, we add a `sorted()` operation to our `Stream` recipe.
 This means that when the `Stream` is started, all Strings that passes the `filter` shall be sorted in natural order.
 Again, nothing is flowing through the `Stream`, we have just added yet an operation to the `Stream` recipe (the stream recipe can more formally be called a *stream pipeline*).
 The last operation we add to the `Stream` recipe is `collect`.